Paddock to Plate: 5 Ways To Encourage Kids To Love Healthy Food

 For one, it can be a whole lot of fun.
 More importantly though, it is also a great bonding activity to share the experience of making something together or learning more about where our food comes from.
 In a world where we are all so time poor (kids included), taking time to do this encourages the family to chat, catch up, laugh together all while doing something really enjoyable - and tasty!

 Teaching our children to cook and create is also a fantastic and important life skill.
 Knowing how to throw together an omelette, grill a steak or knock together a salad might just save your later twenty-something from a life of two minute noodles down the track.

 Getting the kids in the kitchen can also encourage healthy eating, as kids are more likely to actually eat their creations if they have been involved in the process.
 This is of increasing importance in a nation where poor nutrition and obesity are on the rise.

-2. Make your own pizza night!
-A seriously simple but healthy take on takeaway night.
-Using better-choice pizza bases such as wholemeal flatbreads and simply lay out an array of healthy toppings loaded with veggies.
+Homemade pizza is a seriously simple but healthy take on takeaway night.
+Use better-choice pizza bases such as wholemeal flatbreads and simply lay out an array of healthy toppings loaded with veggies.
 Think capsicum, olives, mushrooms, tomatoes - the more colour the better!
 Each family member then gets to make their own pizza.
 This works really well with getting children to try different foods as they admire their creations!
 And who doesn't love a pizza!?

 So, there you have it.
-MOD's favourite ways to encourage the kids to develop an awesome relationship with food.
+These are MOD's favourite ways to encourage the kids to develop an awesome relationship with food.